-In some places a dog will not need to worry about being poisoned by a stranger, but teaching a dog to refuse food from strangers may save her life.
+In some places, a dog will not need to worry about being poisoned by a stranger, but teaching a dog to refuse food from strangers may save its life.
 If you live in a country where this is a problem, start teaching your dog today.
 Even if you do not live in a place where you think this is a problem, a thief may notice your guard dog and poison her to gain entry, or a malicious neighbor may poison your dog just because he does not like her.

 Either way, I think that this is something that all dogs need.
 So how are you going to teach your dog to avoid tainted food?

 Some dogs can easily be trained to refuse food from a stranger using the “leave it” command.

 - I hold a treat in my right hand, let the dog sniff it, then tell her “leave it” and close my hand.

 - Some dogs will sit and bark for the treat, some will try to get the treat out of your hand, and others will just stare at the hand.
 When the dog stops focusing on my hand, I praise her and give her a different treat from my left hand.